MichaelDeets/corectrl/README.md

 ### Distribution packages

+> [!note]
-This list may contain unofficial distribution packages, maintained by other people not directly related with this proyect.
+> This list may contain unofficial distribution packages, maintained by other people not directly related with this protect.
 Please report any problems you find in these packages to them.

+> [!warning]
-For security reasons, always be extra careful on what you install on your system.
-If you are suspicious about them, you can wait until you distribution packages CoreCtrl officially or you can install it from the [source code](https://gitlab.com/corectrl/corectrl/wikis/Installation).

-If you find something malicious on any of them, please open an issue so the list can be updated.
+> For security reasons, exercise extra caution with unofficial distribution packages.
+If you're unsure about them, you can either wait for your distribution to package CoreCtrl officially or [install it from the source code](https://gitlab.com/corectrl/corectrl/-/wikis/Installation).
+If you encounter anything malicious in any listed package, please open an issue so the list can be updated.

 #### Arch Linux